 Why Does Fire Cement Crack?

 Oftentimes, high-temperature sealants crack due to the ever-expanding and contracting underlying material.
 Combine that with continuous high temperatures, and even fire cement can crack after a while.
-If you do not have an appliance that has to be continually shut down and turned on, the fire cement will last longer.
-However, with the constant turning on and off of the heat inside the pipes, the metal underneath the fire cement will start to crack due to the expansion of the metal and the contraction of it.
+If you do not have an appliance that has to be continually shut down and turned on, the fire resistant cement will last longer.
+However, with the constant turning on and off of the heat inside the pipes, the metal underneath the cement will start to crack due to the expansion of the metal and the contraction of it.

 What Do We Have to Say?

 Cracks and crumbling can appear at any time during the lifespan of your heat-controlled appliances.
 Heat expands and contracts the material; therefore, the sealants used around the joints can easily crack and degrade over the course of years.
 Fire cement can quickly seal up those cracks for a long time.
 The process of applying it is also quite easy, and all you need to do it apply it, heat it and let it dry, and your appliance will be new once again.
-It can take care of smoke problems, cracks, and other crumbles up to a temperature of 1250oC.
-You should clean the area with a wet cloth, clean up all the dust, grime, grease, and other substances, apply the fire cement, gradually heat it, and say goodbye to the frustrating cracks in the joints, flue pipes or fire bricks.
+It can take care of smoke problems, cracks, and other crumbles up to a temperature of 1250ºC.
+You should clean the area with a wet cloth, clean up all the dust, grime, grease, and other substances, apply the high temperature cement, gradually heat it, and say goodbye to the frustrating cracks in the joints, flue pipes or fire bricks.
 Contact Us today to buy the best fire cement to seal up any and all cracks.